 Be nice.
 Or else.

-Freelance Designer Joined about 3 years ago
+Freelance Designer Joined over 3 years ago

 The first designer recommended book list I've ever seen that doesn't include 'Design of Everyday Things' and 'Don't Make Me Think'.